With the exponential pace of technological advancement, businesses strive to get the best out of it and to ensure their ...

 Millions of projects are based on Ruby on Rails.
 A lot of them are constantly being developed or require maintenance.
-As some projects are getting more mature, they actually require more focus on scaling and infrastructure design.
-The need for developers who can handle that will obviously not go away anytime soon.
+As some projects are getting more mature, they require more focus on scaling and infrastructure design.
+The need for developers who can handle that will not go away anytime soon.

-Ruby on Rails is mature enough for steady growth, but at this point it doesn’t require as a fast development of new libraries and updates as newer frameworks — because they are already done and well established.
+Ruby on Rails is mature enough for steady growth, but at this point, it doesn't require as fast development of new libraries and updates as newer frameworks — because they are already done and well established.
 However, it has to increasingly share some of the development space with more specialized solutions, especially in the area of Machine Learning and parallel processing.